doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 Alternatively, we can configure our private registry as a **Registry Mirror** in the container runtime.

-## Open For Experimentation: Configure The Container Runtime To Use A Registry Mirror
+## Configure The Container Runtime To Use A Registry Mirror

 In Containerd, we can [Configure An OCI-Compliant Registry Mirror](https://github.com/containerd/containerd/blob/9b4ed8acc2a04a3f8df140e79052d18b750d757e/docs/hosts.md#setup-a-local-mirror-for-docker) in `/etc/containerd/certs.d/docker.io/hosts.toml`.